damianwollny/kms_one/README.md

 # kms_one

 TO DO:
-- add colors to dots
+- change css style (colors)
 - time component
+- change arrows to x and checkmark
 - winning/losing visual effect: replace alerts
-- start button
 - clean this mess up